-As of the date the consolidated financial statements were authorized for issue, the Group has assessed the possible impact that the application of other standards and interpretations would have on the Group's financial position and financial performance, and has determined that there would be no such material impact.
+As of the date the consolidated financial statements were authorized for issuance, the Group is continuously assessing the possible impact of the application of other standards and interpretations on the Group's financial position and financial performance and will disclose the relevant impact when the assessment is completed.

-3. IFRSs already announced by IASB but not yet endorsed and issued into effect by the FSC
+(3) New IFRSs issued by International Accounting Standards Board (IASB) but not yet endorsed and issued into effect by the FSC

-New, Revised or Amended Standards and Effective Date Announced Interpretations by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or To be determined by IASB Contribution of Assets between an Investor and its Associate or Joint Venture" IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "First time of application of January 1, 2023 IFRS 17 and IFRS 9-comparison information" Amendments to IAS 1 "Classification of Liabilities January 1, 2023 as Current or Non-current" • Amendments to IAS 1 "Disclosure of Accounting January 1, 2023 (Note 2) Policy" • • • • • • • • • • • • • • • • • • • • Amendments to IAS 8 "Definition of Accounting Sunday, January 1, 2023 Estimation" (Note 3) Amendments to IAS 12 "Deferred income tax: January 1, 2023 (Note 4) related to assets and liabilities incurred due to • single transaction"
+Effective Date New, Revised or Amended Standards and Interpretations Announced by IASB (Note 1) Amendments to IFRS 10 and IAS 28 "Sale or Contribution of To be determined by IASB Assets between An Investor and Its Associate or Joint Venture" Amendments to IFRS 16 "Leases Liability in a Sale and leaseback" January 1, 2024 (Note 2) IFRS 17 "Insurance Contracts" January 1, 2023 Amendments to IFRS 17 January 1, 2023 Amendments to IFRS 17 "Initial Application of IFRS 9 and IFRS January 1, 2023 17 - Comparative Information" Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2024 Non-current" Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024

-- Note 1: Unless stated otherwise, the above New, Revised or Amended Standards and Interpretations are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: Amendments are applicable to the reporting period beginning on or after Sunday, January 1, 2023.
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: A seller-lessee shall apply the Amendments to IFRS 16 retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.